neerajhp/AlgorithmVisualiser/README.md

 ## Planned Updates

-* Additional pathfinding algorithms to be added (Djikstra, A*, Greedy)
 * Functionality to reset Pathfinding canvas after intiating an animation
 * Functionality to set sort speed and array size
+* Additional pathfinding algorithms to be added (Djikstra, A*, Greedy)
+* Review sorting algorithm implementation

 ## Acknowledgments